Plex Server Rock-on

 ../../_images/plex_ss_add_library_movies.png

-Once the Name has been confirmed we have the option to setup our directory options.
-Plex Libraries can consist of multiple directories or folders as they reference them:
+As mentioned before, plex libraries can consist of multiple directories or folders as they reference them:

 ../../_images/plex_ss_add_library_folders.png